Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Almedalen Park

-Not far from the Botanical Gardens of Visby is Almedalen Park, the city’s central public park, known for its picturesque setting and historical significance that is free to visitors to explore.
-The park is great for a quick visit and scenic stroll to enjoy its lush greenery, small pond, and beautiful walking paths.
+Not far from the Botanical Gardens is Almedalen Park, the city’s central public park, known for its picturesque setting and historical significance.
+The park is free to visit and makes for a quick and scenic stroll to enjoy its lush greenery, small pond, and walking paths.
+It is particularly associated with Swedish political culture, as the Almedalen political week has been held here annually for decades.

 Language and Currency

-The official language of Visby and the entire country of Sweden is Swedish, although many residents also speak English, especially in tourist areas.
+The official language of Visby and Sweden is Swedish, although many residents speak English, especially in tourist areas.
 During our visit, all of the vendors we interacted with were fluent in English.

 Visby Cruise Port Ship Schedule